k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_delete_only_task.md

 ### Custom Logic

-Select a Broadway flow to get the entity list for the task and set the maximum number of entities for the task
+Select a Broadway flow to get the entity list for the task and set the maximum number of entities for the task.

 TDM supports the creation of external input parameters on a Custom Logic Flow.
 In this case, the TDM GUI displays the input parameters in the task window, enabling the user to send values for these parameters.